-After studying law, and Romance languages and literature, Kiefer devoted himself entirely to painting.
-He attended the School of Fine Arts at Fribourg-in-Brisgau, then the Art Academy in Karlsruhe, while maintaining contact with Joseph Beuys, but soon began to develop his own deliberately indigenous set of subjects and symbols that he used to explore the fraught territory of German history and identity.
-In his artistic language, physical materiality and visual complexity enliven his themes and content with a rich, vibrant tactility.
-His subject-matter ranges from sources as diverse as Teutonic Mythology and history, alchemy and the nature of belief, all depicted in a bewildering variety of materials, including oil paint, dirt, lead, photography, woodcuts, sand, straw and all manner of organic material.
+After studying law, Romance languages and literature, Kiefer devoted himself entirely to painting.
+He attended the School of Fine Arts at Freiburg-im-Breisgau, Germany, then the Academy of Fine Arts in Karlsruhe, Germany while maintaining contact with one time tutor Joseph Beuys, but soon began to develop his own deliberately indigenous set of subjects and symbols that he used to explore the fraught territory of Germany’s past and national identity.
+In his artistic practice, physical materiality and visual complexity enliven subject matter and content with a rich, vibrant tactility.
+His themes range from Teutonic mythology to alchemy and the nature of belief, explored through a bewildering variety of mediums incorporating all manner of organic material including soil, lead, sand and straw.
 By adding found materials to the painted surface of his immense tableaux, he invents a compelling third space between painting and sculpture.
-Recent work has broadened his range yet further, and in 2005 he showed a series of paintings based around the little-known work of the modernist poet Velimir Chlebnikov (1885-1922).
+Recent work has broadened his range yet further and in 2019 - 2020 he showed a series of paintings based around ‘string theory’, which is a mathematical model that attempts to articulate the four known fundamental interactions of the universe and forms of matter.
+In 2020 Anselm Kiefer was honoured with a permanent installation of his work in the Panthéon in Paris.
+Commissioned by President Emmanuel Macron, it is the first time since 1924 that such a commission has been effectuated for the Panthéon.
 Few contemporary artists match Kiefer's epic reach, and his work consistently balances powerful imagery with acute critical analysis.